 Efferent vessels from the apical axillary nodes travel through the cervico-axillary canal, before converging to form the subclavian lymphatic trunk.
-The right subclavian trunk continues to form the right lymphatic duct, and enters the right venous angle (junction of internal jugular and subclavian veins) directly.
+The right subclavian trunk continues to form the right lymphatic duct and enters the right venous angle (junction of the internal jugular and subclavian veins) directly.
 The left subclavian trunk drains directly into the thoracic duct.

 Axillary lymphadenopathy refers to enlargement of the axillary lymph nodes.
 Common causes include:

 - Infection of the upper limb, resulting in lymphangitis (inflammation of lymphatic vessels, with tender, enlarged lymph nodes).

 - The humeral group of lymph nodes is usually affected first, and red, warm and tender streaks are visible in the skin of the upper limb.

 - Infections of the pectoral region and breast.